Chili Crisp Recipe

 • Sugar: The small amount of sugar here helps to balance the heat and provide a nicer mouthfeel, I don’t recommend skipping it.

 • Sesame Oil: The toasted sesame oil added to the ends adds a nice richness.
-You just need a splash, ~1/4 teaspoon.
+You just need a splash, ~1/4 of a teaspoon.

 How to Make Chili Crisp Oil